Brenda Atherton

 Brenda Atherton (born 1934) is a former England international lawn and indoor bowler.
+She is a founding member of Bowls England.

 Bowls career

 Atherton won a bronze medal in the fours at the 1985 World Outdoor Bowls Championship in Melbourne.
 She won two bronze medals at the Commonwealth Games; she was selected for England in the fours, at the 1986 Commonwealth Games in Edinburgh, Scotland and represented England in the pairs event, at the 1994 Commonwealth Games in Victoria, British Columbia, Canada.

 She also won three National Titles ranging from 1972 until 2010.
 They were the Two wood singles in 1972 and 2001 and the fours in 2010.